The following resources will provide you with information regarding organizations related to Exploratory Advanced Research.

 Forum of European National Highway Research Laboratories

-Formed in 1989, the Forum of European National Highway Research Laboratories (FEHRL) is a registered International Association with a permanent secretariat based in Brussels governed by the directors of each of the national institutes.
-It provides a coordinated structure for the interests of the 30 national research and technical centers from the member states in the European Union, the European Free Trade Association countries, and the rest of Europe.
+Formed in 1989, the Forum of European National Highway Research Laboratories (FEHRL) is a registered international association with a permanent secretariat based in Brussels and governed by the directors of each of the national institutes.
+It provides a coordinated structure for the interests of the 29 national research and technical centers from the member states in the European Union, the European Free Trade Association countries, and the rest of Europe.
 FEHRL is engaged in road engineering research topics including safety, materials, environmental issues, telematics, and economic evaluation.
 Research capacity is provided by the national institutes and makes use of the wide range of test facilities available to them.